- UW Shuttles Home

 It’s dark and I am uneasy about walking to one of the NightRide stops; can it pick me up at my building instead?

 Find a group of two or three friends to walk with to make it safer.
 If you can’t find anyone else, Husky NightWalk, a security service provided by the UW Police Department, can walk you to the nearest NightRide stop, or to any Metro bus stop along Stevens Way.
-NightRide will not make pick-ups at special locations – only at the six designated campus stops.
+NightRide will not make pick-ups at special locations – only at the seven designated campus stops.

 What if I left something on one of the shuttles?